solrac97gr/social-scraper/README.md

    ```

 2. Prepare your Excel file:
-   - Create an Excel file with links to Telegram, Rutube, and VK channels (any format works as long as the links contain `t.me/`, `telegram.me/`, `rutube.ru/`, or `vk.com/`).
+   - Create an Excel file with links to Telegram, Rutube, VK, and Instagram channels (any format works as long as the links contain `t.me/`, `telegram.me/`, `rutube.ru/`, `vk.com/`, or `instagram.com/`).

+3. Update the Puppeteer script:
+   - Replace the placeholders for Instagram username and password in `scripts/puppeteer_scraper.js` with your actual Instagram credentials.

-3. Run the program:
+4. Run the program:
    ```sh
    go run main.go /path/to/your_excel_file.xlsx
    ```

-4. Check the output:
+5. Check the output:
    - The program will generate an Excel file named `channels_followers.xlsx` with the extracted information.
    - The output includes channel name, followers count, and the original link.